-A simplified pathway risk map (Figure 3.14) of the Owencarrow catchment has been prepared to assess the potential impact from On-site wastewater treatment systems.
+A simplified pathway risk map (Figure 3.14) of the Owenriff catchment has been prepared to assess the potential impact from On-site wastewater treatment systems.
 These are based on the WFD National Programmes of Measures and Standards study on on-site Wastewater Treatment Systems.
-The risk maps take into consideration the aguifer type, vulnerability and subsoil permeability in assessing the pathway risk.
+The risk maps take into consideration the aquifer type, vulnerability and subsoil permeability in assessing the pathway risk.
 Locations of on-site wastewater treatment systems have been derived from the most up to date An Post GeoDirectory.
-Density of on-site systems is low However, the locations of the on-site systems indicates that there will be very high to extreme risk in terms of pathogens and phosphorous load to surface waters due to their proximity to Margaratifera population locations..
+Given the dominant peat soil type overlying poorly productive aquifers, together with the locations of the on-site systems, the risk analysis indicates that there will be very high to extreme risk from most on-site systems within the catchment in terms of pathogens and phosphorous load to surface waters.
 This is also borne out by the risk mapping of areas of likelihood of inadequate percolation.
 It should be borne in mind that these are generalised maps providing an overall indication of likely risk and specific localised conditions need to be taken into account in assessing each on-site system.
 However, it highlights the need to undertake surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.
-NPWS have four WWTS located within Glenveagh National Park Headquarters.
-One or more of these systems may be responsible for poor status in the upper reaches of the catchment.
-Inspection of all systems within the catchment should be carried out with priority given to the on-site systems within the national park boundary commencing with the system located at the bridge house followed by the other 3 systems located within the park.
-Biological monitoring was also carried out a number of locations within the vicinity of these on-site systems which also indicate the potential impact which they are having on the river system.
-Please refer to chapter 4 for details in relation to the monitoring results.
+The significant number of housing developments in Oughterard is of particular concern.
+Immediate upgrade of the Oughterard WWTP is required and connection of all systems in particular new housing developments to this WWTP.

 The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
 Case C-188/08).
 The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
 To address the ruling, the Department of the Environment, Heritage and Local Government will be bringing forward legislation in the first half of 2010.
 It is intended that the legislation will provide for the setting of standards for the performance and operation of all septic tanks and similar on-site wastewater treatment systems.
-The legislation will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
+The legislation will also provide for the monitoring and inspection of the performance of such treatment systems to carry out remedial actions where necessary).
 In order to ensure prompt compliance with the Court ruling, it is intended that this legislation will be in place by Q3 2010.